irfanzim/Excel-Sales-and-Finance-Analytics/README.md

 # Excel Sales & Finance Analytics

 This repository showcases a comprehensive business intelligence project built entirely within Microsoft Excel.
-It uses Power Query for ETL, Power Pivot for data modeling, and DAX for calculations to transform raw transactional data into actionable insights for the fictitious company, AtliQ Hardwares.
+It uses Power Query for ETL, Power Pivot for data modeling, and DAX for calculations to transform raw transactional data into actionable insights for AtliQ Hardwares.

 ---